oral health

 Periodontitis and diabetes:

-numerous risk factors have been reported that makes a patient with diabetes more susceptible to periodontal disease. micro-flora releases toxins and initiates the inflammatory process destroying the periodontium ie, gingiva, periodontal ligament, and alveolar bone which causes the formation of the periodontal pocket.
+Numerous risk factors have been reported that makes a patient with diabetes more susceptible to periodontal disease. micro-flora releases toxins and initiates the inflammatory process destroying the periodontium ie, gingiva, periodontal ligament, and alveolar bone which causes the formation of the periodontal pocket.
 This periodontal pocket deepens and ultimately the bone

 support of the tooth is lost causing mobility and eventually loss of teeth.